 The call is free and it will help you get clear on the areas you need to focus on in order to get the most out of selling your practice in the next 2-5 years.

-Want business coaching?
-Join the hundreds of practice owners who are building the business of their dreams using Practice Freedom U’s proven program.
-Take a step towards creating a business that sets you free by scheduling a Discovery Call with me HERE
+Are you ready for a coach?
+Join the hundreds of physical therapy owners who are building the practice of their dreams with the support, guidance and direction of a Practice Freedom U Coach.
+Take the first step towards creating a business that sets you free by scheduling a Discovery Call HERE